Peter Marais: Political career

 Marais was the leader of the People's Congress Party and represented the party in the House of Representatives from 1984 to 1994.
 He joined the National Party in 1994, and was elected to the Western Cape Provincial Parliament later in the same year.
 In 1998, the newly-elected Premier of the Western Cape, Gerald Morkel, appointed Marais to the post of Provincial Minister of Health and Welfare.
 Morkel later dismissed him as Provincial Minister in February 2000 but re-appointed him to the Provincial Cabinet in June, heading the Social Services and Poverty Relief portfolio.

 Marais was a senior member of the New National Party.
 He became a member of the newly formed Democratic Alliance in June 2000 and consequently held dual party membership.
 He was the Democratic Alliance's Cape Town mayoral candidate for the December local government elections.
 The DA won a majority of seats on the newly established Cape Town City Council and Marais was elected Mayor of Cape Town in December 2000.
 Due to his unhappiness with Marais, the Leader of Democratic Alliance, Tony Leon, dismissed Marais as mayor in 2001.
 Marais subsequently appealed to The Western Cape High Court and the court ordered his reinstatement in November 2001.
 He resigned as Mayor of Cape Town hours after the court delivered its judgement.
 The sacking of Marais contributed to the New National Party pulling out of the Democratic Alliance.

 Marais was elected Premier of the Western Cape on 5 December 2001 and served until his resignation on 3 June 2002 amid allegations of sexual harassment.
 The Western Cape High Court later found him not guilty of the charges.

 Following his departure from the New National Party, Marais founded the New Labour Party.
 The party performed poorly in the 2004 elections and as a result, was dissolved.

 Marais joined the newly-formed Congress of the People in November 2008 but quit the party in 2009.
 He alongside Danny Titus established the Brown Empowerment Movement (Afrikaans: Bruin Bemagtiging Beweging) in June 2013.
 Marais joined the Independent Civic Organisation of South Africa in July 2018.

 In January 2019, Leader of the Freedom Front Plus, Pieter Groenewald, announced Marais as the party's Western Cape Premier candidate for the general election on 8 May.
 At the elections, the Freedom Front Plus won one seat in the Western Cape Provincial Parliament.
 Marais filled the seat on 22 May 2019.

 Marais retired from politics at the 2024 provincial election.
 His son, Grant, succeeded him as the sole representative of the FF Plus in the Provincial Parliament.

-Family and personal life

-Marais was born in Cape Town.
-He attended Kensington High School and later studied at the University of the Western Cape.

-He is married to Bonita Marais and the couple have children.